 Optimizing the value of benefits programs today rests on these proven procurement fundamentals:

 - Supplier competition produces the best proposals

 - Simple processes can be automated and work better than complicated ones

 - Automated processes are more accurate, faster and ultimately less expensive

 - The Internet changes everything

-Procurement has the skills, the tools and the need to take on a new strategic mission to create a benefits marketplace for companies.
+Procurement has the skills, the tools and the need to take on a new strategic mission to create for their company a benefits marketplace.